Colourful Buildings and Street Art in Reykjavik, Iceland

 The colourful city of Reykjavik at sunset

-Streets art is not merely tolerated in these cities, but embraced.
-It’s difficult to walk down a street without seeing something brightly coloured to catch your eye.
-For this reason, the street art doesn’t feel subversive and disrespectful, but rather free, liberating, and thoughtful.
+Street art in Reykjavik is not merely tolerated, but embraced.
+It’s difficult to walk anywhere without seeing something brightly coloured to catch your eye.

 Bird, street art in Reykjavik